East India Club: History

 The club's facilities include a dining room and a luncheon room in addition to the American Bar (named in gratitude to the American officers who stayed at the club during the Second World War and provided funds to refurbish the bar after the war), the Canadian Room (named in gratitude to the Canadian officers who stayed at the club during the Second World War and afterwards provided the timber for the room when it was still in short supply), the Drawing Room, the Smoking Room (in which smoking is not permitted), a cigar lounge (in which it is, providing the cigars smoked are purchased in the Club), the library (which includes antiquarian and contemporary books), the Clive Room (named in honour of famed East India Company General Robert Clive), the Card Room, the Rugby Room (where the International Rugby Board met until its move to Dublin) which is now fitted for study or work, and a gymnasium and sauna, a billiard room and 67 bedrooms (including the St James's Suite).
 The East India Club is a popular venue for private events hosted by members.

 The club has reciprocal arrangements with more than 100 clubs throughout the world.
 Members can use the facilities of overseas reciprocal clubs with a card or letter of introduction issued by the East India Club.

-In 2014, the club made headlines after one of its staff successfully stole over £500,000 during a five-year period before the loss was noticed, later pleading guilty to the fraud.
-Having failed to recover the money, which was spent on a gambling habit, the Club later threatened to sue its own bank for not adequately warning them of the fraud that took place over five years.
+In 2014, the club made headlines after one of its staff stole over £500,000 over a five-year period before the loss was noticed.
+The culprit, who spent the money on gambling, then pleaded guilty to the fraud.
+The Club later threatened to sue its own bank for not adequately warning them of the fraud that took place over five years.

 In 2017, Conservative MP Anne Marie Morris (not a member of the Club) had the whip suspended after being recorded speaking to a meeting of Tory MPs at the East India Club using the idiom "nigger in the woodpile", without any response from the other MPs present.

 Despite the number of members involved in politics, the club holds no political affiliations.